 Receivables are the asset-based lender’s favorite type of collateral because of their liquidity and predefined value.
 Receivables originate at an agreed-upon amount and are typically collected in a matter of days.
 A borrowing base may permit advances up to 80% of certain accounts receivable.

 Inventory is not as popular a form of collateral.
 The lender retains a larger LTV when lending against inventory because inventory has neither the stable value nor the liquidity of accounts receivable.
 Inventory must first be converted into cash, and several features inherent in inventory, such as LIFO and FIFO and, market/liquidation value versus original cost, make it difficult to determine its value and quality.
 A lender might permit borrowings of up to 40% of certain inventory.

 Longer lived assets such as equipment and real estate offer the opportunity to be financed over a period of time more in keeping with the useful life of that asset and, therefore, generally are the basis for a term loan.

 While in some cases, lines of credit include all four or more asset classes, accounts receivable and inventory generally replenish themselves several times a year and collectively fall in the category of working capital financing.

 Asset based lending has many benefits over traditional methods of financing.
 The borrowers get more liquidity and fewer financial covenants.

 As you can see, there is no “one size fits all” approach to borrowing or lending.
 Businesses and lenders alike must carefully weigh the need for loans, the creditworthiness of the business, and the various options available before moving forward.
-If you have any questions, please contact us at 404-874-6244 or fill out the contact form below.
+If you have any questions, please contact us online or by telephone at 404-874-6244.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR